Showcasing straight-line programs with memory via matrix Bruhat decomposition: Bruhat decomposition: step 2

 As we run through the algorithm described by Taylor, we deal with the columns of $g$ in reverse order, beginning with column $d$.
 Suppose we have reached column $c$, for some $c \in \{ 1,\ldots,d \}$.
 At this stage, $g$ has been reduced to a matrix in which columns $c-1,\ldots,d$ have exactly one nonzero entry (and these entries are in different rows).
 This has been achieved by multiplying $g$ on the left and right by certain transvections, the products of which are lower-unitriangular matrices.

-We identify the first row, call it the $r$th row, in which the $c$th column contains a nonzero entry; that is, we set
+We identify the first row in which the $c$th column contains a nonzero entry, say the $r$th row; that is, we set

-The idea is to `clear' the $c$th column, namely to apply elementary row operations to make the entries in rows $i=r+1,\ldots,d$ zero.
+The idea is to eliminate all other entries in the $c$th column, namely to apply elementary row operations to make the entries in rows $i=r+1,\ldots,d$ of column $c$ equal to zero.
 Specifically, $g$ is multiplied on the left by the transvections

-which subtract $g_{ic}g_{rc}^{-1}$ times the $r$th row of $h$ from the $i$th row.
-Having cleared column $c$, we clear the corresponding $r$th row by multiplying $h$ on the right by the transvections
+which subtract $g_{ic}g_{rc}^{-1}$ times the $r$th row of $g$ from the $i$th row.
+Having `cleared' column $c$, we clear the entries in position $j=1,\ldots,c-1$ in the $r$th row by multiplying $g$ on the right by the transvections